Blitz Report™ Installation Guide

 • Restart the Output Post Processor and retest the issue

-Blitz Report requires a modification to the CUSTOM.pll to enable the zoom forms assignment feature.
 If your developers have modified the CUSTOM.pll for other custom functionality already, you will see the above warning message during installation.
-In such case, please follow these steps to apply the required changes manually:

 1. Retrieve your current $AU_TOP/resource/CUSTOM.pll and open it in forms developer